 - 5.1 Three (3) members may participate in the oral argument rounds, but only two (2) members may represent the team during any given oral argument round.
 For example, during the first round, Team Member A may argue the first issue and Team Member B may argue the second issue.
 During the second round, Team Member C may argue the first issue and either Team Member A or Team Member B may argue the second issue.
-However, if a team member does not participate in the arguments of one round, they must argue in the next round. - 5.2 There will be three Preliminary Rounds.
+However, if a team member does not participate in the arguments of one round, they must argue in the next round. - 5.2 Each elimination round is scheduled in tournament-style brackets.
+This means that the teams with the highest scores will argue against the teams with the lowest scores. - 5.3 There will be three Preliminary Rounds.
 There will then be elimination rounds which will include an Octofinal Round, a Quarterfinal Round, a Semifinal Round, and a Final Round.
 The preliminary rounds will be conducted in a non-elimination format.
 For the first two rounds, teams will argue once on-brief and once off-brief.
 For the third preliminary round, teams will be seeded in a tournament-style bracket based on thirty percent (30%) brief scores and seventy percent (70%) oral argument scores from the first two rounds.
-This means that teams with the highest scores will argue against the teams with the lowest scores.
+In the Preliminary Rounds, the side of the argument each team receives will be chosen at random by coin flip.
+In the elimination rounds, the highest-scoring team will decide which side to argue.
 Judges will not be informed as to whether a team is arguing on-brief or off-brief.

-- 5.3 Each elimination round is scheduled in tournament-style brackets.
-This means that the teams with the highest scores will argue against the teams with the lowest scores. - 5.4 Before each argument, the participants shall inform the bailiff of the order in which they will speak and the manner in which they will divide the allotted argument time, including rebuttal.
+- 5.4 Before each argument, the participants shall inform the bailiff of the order in which they will speak and the manner in which they will divide the allotted argument time, including rebuttal.
 Each team will be allowed a total of thirty (30) minutes of argument time, including rebuttal time (Petitioner only) and questions from the bench.
-The rebuttal time can be a maximum of five (5) minutes and may be taken entirely from one speaker's allotted time, or shared between the two speakers' allotted time.
-Each competitor must argue a minimum of (10) minutes). - 5.5 A bailiff will signal each speaker when five (5), three (3), and one (1) minute(s) of each speaker's argument time remains.
-When the bailiff informs the speaker that his or her time has expired, the speaker must immediately end his or her presentation, or when appropriate, request additional time to briefly conclude. - 5.6 No team may watch other teams' oral arguments, except at the Final round, or if the team is directly competing with that other team. - 5.7 Visitors are not permitted until the final round of the competition.
+The rebuttal time can be a maximum of five (5) minutes and may be taken entirely from one speaker's allotted time or shared between the two speakers' allotted time.
+Each competitor must argue a minimum of (10) minutes. - 5.5 A bailiff will signal each speaker when five (5), three (3), and one (1) minute(s) of each speaker's argument time remains.
+When the bailiff informs the speaker that his or her time has expired, the speaker must immediately end his or her presentation, or when appropriate, request additional time to briefly conclude. - 5.6 No team may watch other teams' oral arguments, except at the Final Round, or while actively competing against that other team. - 5.7 Visitors are not permitted until the final round of the competition.
 Coaches are permitted to watch the rounds.
 Teams are not permitted to watch other teams when they are not competing. - 5.8 There shall be no recording or broadcasting (audio and/or visual) of oral arguments by anyone other than a WCL MCHS-appointed photographer during any round of the competition. - 5.9 Teams must argue before the panel of judges that they are assigned.
 Refusal to argue before any particular judge or judges will result in a score of zero for that round.
-The Directors will work to ensure that Teams will be judged by different judges each round, but there may be instances where logistically there will have to be repeat judges.
+The Directors will work to ensure that Teams will be judged by different judges each round, but there may be instances where logistically teams must have repeat judges.